junxit/us-congress-bills-112/bill.md

 ---
-legis-num: S. RES.
+legis-num: S. Res.
 627
 congress: 112th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

-# S. RES.
+# S. Res.
 627

 > Designating the Chairman of the Senate Committee on Appropriations.